 Banks (or other lenders that require collateral) commonly determine what they refer to as the loan-to-value ratio of your collateral based upon the nature of the asset.
 In other words, your banker may allow you to borrow against 75 percent of the value of appraised real estate or 60 percent to 80 percent of the value of what they call ready-to-go inventory.
 Because lenders might consider their loan-to-value ratios differently, you’ll need to ask any potential lender how they intend to set that value.

-Unlike traditional lenders, there are online lenders who might not require the same rigid credit or collateral standards required by the bank.
 As a result, even if you have less-than-perfect credit or don’t have specific collateral of sufficient collateral value to secure a traditional small business loan, there are loan options available (provided you can demonstrate other healthy business fundamentals).
 These general-lien loans typically come with a higher interest rate than a loan that collateralizes a specific asset, but do offer some benefits you should consider:

 - It typically takes less time to apply for this type of business loan: Online lenders have almost become synonymous with quick approval times—even within an hour or less.
 And, once approved you can have the funds available in your account as quickly as 24 to 48 hours.
 So if you’re looking for capital to take advantage of a business opportunity that requires you to act fast, it could be a good fit for your business.